ldcas-uc3m/TFM/parts/state_of_the_art.typ

 == Interrupt Simulation
-// TODO: blah blah assembly simulators
+// assembly simulators
+An _assembly simulator_ is a piece of software that emulates a specific Instruction Set Architecture (ISA) CPU and allows the user to program it through its assembly language.
+Its purpose is usually educational, in order to aid the user in learning the lenguage; or as a development tool, a quick way to iterate through different hardware designs without the cost of physically manufacturing components.

 // specific simulators
+Most of the assembly simulators that exist are tailored to one specific ISA.
 In ISAs that have well-defined simple interrupt mechanisms, simulators such as
 @YAZESim just implement interrupts as described.
 On the other hand, ISAs that give the manufacturer flexibility to implement its features, like the RISC-V ISA, varie more.
 While @SailRISCV #footnote[Technically, it's a formal